HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 | command           | `Command` or `str`      |
 | check             | `_check_base` instance  |

+Notice how `command` can be either `Command` or `str` instance.
-> If a command's check fails, then `command` is given as `Command` instance, tho checks can be added not only to
-> commands and at those cases, `command` is given as `str`.
+The thing is that checks can be added not only to commands and in such cases you will get `command` as `str`.

-The `owner` command's check with a handler, looks like:
+In regular cases where check is added to a command then `command` will be instance of `Command`.

+Example of check handler with `owner_only` check:
 ```
 async def owner_only_handler(client, message, command, check):
     await client.message_create(message.channel, f'You must be the owner of the bot to use the `{command}` command.')